scarlson1/castaway/README.md

 ### Subscribe flow

-1. UI: user clicks “Subscribe” → client performs optimistic mutation: add a `subscription` doc in Convex via a mutation function (use TanStack Query mutate with onMutate to optimistically update UI).
+1. UI: user clicks “Subscribe” → client performs optimistic mutation:

-2. Server: Convex mutation stores subscription and returns acknowledgement.
-Server (or external worker) triggers a feed fetch job: lookup the podcast by feedUrl in `podcasts`; if not present, create it and enqueue fetchFeed(podcastId) in your worker.
-The worker will call PodcastIndex to get feed/episode info and insert/merge episodes.
+2. Check if podcast already exists in DB, if not, add podcast to the `podcasts` table and `ctx.scheduler.runAfter(0, fetchEpisodes)` --> save `episodes` from Podcast Index.

-3. Worker: inserts/updates episodes with guid as idempotency key; then optionally notify users (push / notification flag) or update podcasts.lastFetchedAt.
+3. add a `subscription` doc in Convex.

 Idempotency: worker should upsert by GUID/enclosure URL — PodcastIndex and feeds sometimes change GUIDs; use a composite of feedUrl + episode GUID + publishedAt for safe dedupe.